Top Banks in Egypt

 The Central Bank of Egypt (CBE) was established in 1961 as the country’s central monetary authority.
 In addition to regulating banks in Egypt, the other functions of the country’s central bank include:

-For anyone considering a banking career in Egypt, this list is a helpful guide on where to start.
+For anyone considering a banking career in Egypt, this list of top banks in Egypt is a helpful guide on where to start.
 To learn more, see all our list of financial institutions.

 As of 2016, total assets of the bank were US$2.62 billion and net profit was US$101.20 million.

 Incorporated in 1982, HSBC Bank Egypt is a subsidiary of HSBC Holdings Plc.
 In 2001, it changed its name to HSBC Bank Egypt S.A.E. from Egyptian British Bank.
-The bank conducts its operations through Small, Medium and Large Enterprises; Investment; Individuals; and Other Activities segments.
+The bank conducts its operations through Small, Medium. and Large Enterprises, Investment, Individuals, and Other Activities segments.
 It manages 60 branches and seven small units.
-Based in Cairo, it employs around 1,800 employees.
+Based in Cairo, it employs around 1,800 staff.